-In the Campaign Tools sidebar, under Goals, you'll see a goal called WordPress Opt-In with the Wordpress logo as its icon.
+In the Campaign Tools sidebar, under Goals, you'll see a goal called WordPress Opt-In with the WordPress logo as its icon.
 Drag one of these out onto the campaign canvas, and double-click on it.

 Select the form (in this case, Example Pop-Up Form) and click Save.
-Connect your Wordpress Opt-In goal to a sequence, and you're off and running!
+Connect your WordPress Opt-In goal to a sequence, and you're off and running!

 Your pop-up will now appear to your visitors based on the configured display settings, and any contacts created through submissions of that form will be automatically entered into this campaign.